SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

-Technology design may also assume that users understand implicit norms around when it is appropriate (or dangerous) to share personal information.
+Technology creators may also assume that users understand implicit norms around when it is appropriate (or dangerous) to share personal information.
 However, some \groups face changing norms, which can lead to unexpected threats.
 For example, alongside numerous other challenges, refugees must adapt to the technology norms and associated \spasadj risks of their new country of residence.
-In the U.S., for example, certain types of information, such as Social Security numbers, may be more sensitive than expected, placing refugees at increased risk of financial harm until they learn when it is appropriate to disclose this type of information~\cite{simko2018computer}.
+For refugees in the U.S. specifically, certain types of information, such as Social Security numbers, were more sensitive than expected, placing refugees at increased risk of financial harm until they learned when it was appropriate to disclose this type of information~\cite{simko2018computer}.